Greg-Boggs/gregboggs.com/content/blog/2012-10-13-maximize-your-blog-layout.md

 ## Advantages of a Blog

-It&#8217;s always easy to figure out where to post your most recent post.
+It's always easy to figure out where to post your most recent post.
 It always goes at the top of your home page.
 The best blogs use the sidebar (generally on the right) to feature evergreen content that rarely changes.

 ## Layout Elements to Count On